Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Introduction

 These demonstrations of nonclassical bipartite states generating entanglement between well-separated objects, as well as earlier proposals that exploited radiation pressure effects inside microcavities ~\cite{Ferreira2006,Vitali2007,Clarke2020}, have relied upon the use of photons as {\em mediators} of quantum correlations ~\cite{Marletto2017,Hall2018}.
 Recently, a greater interest has been placed on trying to reproduce these effects in a solid state setup.
-In effect, a small $\sim\!\!10$~\cite{Bradeley2020} or moderate $\sim\!\!10^3$~\cite{Kimov2015} number of spins have already been entangled within a solid-state material at the scale of a few lattice constants, while predictions\,\cite{Venuti_07,Ferreira_08} of long-range entanglement among spin-$1/2$ probes in strongly correlated systems have also been recently realized in experiments with superconducting flux circuits\,\cite{Tennant_22}.
-Moreover, recent theoretical works~\cite{Nair2020,Elyasi2020,Yu2020,Ren2022} have prescribed a strategy to entangle much larger spin ensembles ($N \gtrsim 10^{16}$) residing within two {\em distant} spheres carved out of a ferrimagnetic insulator, using the cavity photon modes as entanglement mediators.
-It is important to note that quantum entanglement of a macroscopic number of degrees of freedom is ubiquitous in the ground or low-lying excited states of numerous strongly electron-correlated materials, such as superconductors~\cite{Vedral2004}, quantum spin liquids~\cite{Grover2013}, antiferromagnets~\cite{Morimae2005,Mathew2020,Scheie2021,FrancisSong2011}, and Hubbard systems~\cite{Vafek2017,Hales2022}.
-However, in practice, it is extremely challenging to isolate different subsystems of such materials and then probe them, whilst maintaining their mutual entanglement.
+In effect, a small $\sim\!\!10$~\cite{Bradeley2020} or moderate $\sim\!\!10^3$~\cite{Kimov2015} number of spins in solids have already been entangled at distances of a few lattice constants, while predictions\,\cite{Venuti_07,Ferreira_08} of long-range entanglement among spin-$1/2$ probes in strongly correlated systems have also been recently realized in experiments with superconducting flux circuits\,\cite{Tennant_22}.
+Moreover, several recent theoretical works~\cite{Nair2020,Elyasi2020,Yu2020,Ren2022} prescribe a way to entangle much larger spin ensembles ($N \gtrsim 10^{16}$) residing within two {\em distant} spheres carved out of a ferrimagnetic insulator, using the cavity photon modes as entanglement mediators.
+It is important to note that quantum entanglement of a macroscopic number of degrees of freedom is ubiquitous in the ground or low-lying excited states of strongly electron-correlated materials, such as superconductors~\cite{Vedral2004}, quantum spin liquids~\cite{Grover2013}, antiferromagnets~\cite{Morimae2005,Mathew2020,Scheie2021,Laurell2021,FrancisSong2011}, and Hubbard model materials~\cite{Vafek2017,Hales2022}.
+However, in practice, it is extremely challenging to isolate different subsystems of such systems and then probe their mutual entanglement.